validatedpatterns/docs/devsecops/getting-started.md

 {% include prerequisite-tools.md %}

-1. Fork the [Multi-Cluster DevSecOps](https://github.com/hybrid-cloud-patterns/multicluster-devsecops) repository on GitHub.
+1. Fork the [Multicluster DevSecOps](https://github.com/hybrid-cloud-patterns/multicluster-devsecops) repository on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevSecOps processes.

 1. Clone the forked copy of the `multicluster-devsecops` repository.
 Use branch `v1.0`.